-Psoriasis is an autoimmune condition that causes inflammation and an increased production of skin cells.
-This causes patches of thick, scaly skin that can be visible to other people.
-Although the disease is not contagious, other people still might make assumptions about it if they see plaques on your skin.
+Psoriasis is an autoimmune condition that accelerates skin cell production and causes inflammation, leading to patches of thick, scaly skin or changes in nails.
+Although psoriasis is not contagious, people might make assumptions if they see plaques on your skin.

-It can be hard to share information about psoriasis with other people, particularly when you prefer that no one looks at your plaques.
-But talking about the condition can be beneficial, not only for giving you some peace of mind, but also in helping others understand it.
+Sharing information about psoriasis can be uncomfortable, especially if you’d rather not call more attention to your plaques.
+But talking about psoriasis can be beneficial, not only for giving you some peace of mind but also in helping others understand the condition.

-Remember that you are not obligated to talk about psoriasis with other people.
-It’s completely your choice to discuss the condition or not, depending on your comfort level.
-If you do choose to spark a conversation about psoriasis, consider the following tips that MyPsoriasisTeam members have shared.
+Remember that you aren’t obligated to talk about psoriasis with other people.
+It’s completely up to you and your comfort level.
+If you do choose to start the conversation, these tips from MyPsoriasisTeam members might make it easier.

 Get updates directly to your inbox.